pirapira/ethereum-formal-verification-overview/README.md

 2. choose Coq or Isabelle/HOL
 3. verify `Deed` and some other simple bytecode programs against simple properties
 4. develop a method how to verify assertions between opcodes (this is [evmverif#5](https://github.com/pirapira/evmverif/issues/5))
+5. cover all opcodes
-5. modify Solidity to output such assertions between opcodes
+6. modify Solidity to output such assertions between opcodes
-6. verify the name registrar for some desired safety properties
+7. verify the name registrar for some desired safety properties

 ### Verify Solidity Programs (This One Takes Longer Time)